 Det var de djärvaste som först bröt upp.
 Det var de oförvägna som först gav sig ut på den avskräckande färden över det stora havet.
 De som stannade kvar, de tröga och tvehågsne, kallade dem äventyrslystna.

-(It was the bold that first broke away.
+It was the bold that first broke away.
 It was the courageous that first undertook the forbidding voyage across the great ocean.
-Those who stayed – the tardy and indecisive – called them adventurous.)
+Those who stayed – the tardy and indecisive – called them adventurous.

 160 years to the day after Charlotta left Karlshamn, Royal Albert Hall saw a concert version performance of the translated musical (entitled just Kristina).
 Benny Andersson and Björn Ulvaeus make no secret of their Broadway/West End ambitions for Kristina and I’d be delighted if they succeed.
 However, despite their previous successes Chess and Mamma Mia!, it’s not obvious that they will.
-Kristina is to Mamma Mia! what a slow-cooked Tagliatelle al Ragù is to spun sugar; enjoyable and popular but with subtleties, lacking the immediate sugar rush.
+Kristina is to Mamma Mia! what a slow-cooked Tagliatelle al Ragù is to spun sugar; enjoyable and popular but with subtleties that lack the immediate sugar rush.

 Notes on the translation